Where Real Estate Bios Go Wrong

 Potential leads are awash in a sea of information.
 They will not read something that does not engage them.
 Of course, they won’t be motivated to get in touch by a real estate bio they click off.

 However, storytelling will engage them.
-If they feel like they already know you, they will be motivated to contact you.
+They will be motivated to contact you if they feel they already know you.
 They should feel like they are in the middle of a conversation with a real person about their needs.

 That’s why your real estate bio should be a highly-personal, mission-based story that radiates positivity and brings you to life in the reader’s imagination.